Overview

 Configuring Triggers

-Section titled “Configuring Triggers”Triggers are configured at the project level in your projects page.
-For each project, you can:
+Section titled “Configuring Triggers”Triggers are configured in your organization’s Configuration page using the triggers section of your promptless.yaml file.
+For each trigger, you can:

-- Configure trigger-specific settings (e.g., repository filters, channel selections)
+- Configure trigger-specific settings (e.g., directory filters, branch targeting)

-- Set up auto-publish behavior for documentation updates
+- Set up publishing behavior through policy rules

 Need a trigger type that isn’t currently supported?
 Contact us at help@gopromptless.ai - we regularly add new trigger types based on user feedback.

-Section titled “Auto-publish Mode”When auto-publish is enabled for your project, Promptless automatically creates pull requests in your documentation repository with suggested changes.
+Section titled “Automatic PR Creation”When automatic PR creation is enabled in your publishing policies, Promptless automatically creates pull requests in your documentation repository with suggested changes.
 For commit triggers, you can optionally enable auto-merge to automatically merge documentation PRs as soon as they’re created.

 Trigger Events in Documentation PRs